stuartio/pypeline/README.md

 Have a look at the Siteshield.json file in the example/demopipeline/templates directory for an example of this in action.

+### Cross-Compatibility

+By default, when you import rules to json snippets, the path for a given #include is relative to the file in which it appears, i.e. if `rule1/rule2.json` is referencing a file called `rule3.json` the statement will be `#include:rule3.json`.
+However, JSON snippets are often used in the Akamai Terraform provider, which expects #include paths to be relative to the main.json, rather than the file where they are created.
+In our example this would be `#include:rule1/rule3.json`.
+Pypeline can read files in both modes, but if you wish to use this format during the `import` command you need to include teh --useFullPaths option.

 ### Examples

 1. Create a new pipeline in the local directory called `mypipeline`